wpmjones/cathy/README.md

 This is written in Python and is running on a Virtual Private Server (VPS).
 I use GalaxyGate because I do other development work as a hobby.
 If you have a spare computer at home (or a Raspberry Pi) you could easily run this without needing to pay for a server.

 ## Files
 **app.py** is the main bot file.
 I run this as a server in Linux, but there are many ways to run bot files.
 Use the Google and find the fit that is best for you.
+This is the file that needs to be running at all times for your bot to work.

 **cash_remind.py** is a static python file that uses an Incoming Webhook in Slack.
 It's sole purpose is to remind front of house to do a pick up at cash cart.
 I use crontab (in Linux) to schedule this multiple times per day.